zhifengyang-ou/MEND-warming-soil-C/README.md

 # MEND-warming-soil-C

 The MEND model is deisigned to simulate soil C degradation.
-The code is inside src/ while input and output data is inside userio/
+The code is inside src/ while input and output data is inside userio/.
+In addition to the biogeochemical modeling, other statistical analyses code for main figures of paper is inside /statistical analysis code.

 ## Requirements
 You need to install gfortran, make sure the gfortran is in the PATH variable.
+Current default running environment is windows.

 ## Usage
 To use MEND to do simulation or optimization, you could run

-or run a script that could store the namelist information into the output folder as well as some log information
+or run a script that could store the namelist information into the output folder as well as some log information.
+The major setting of model parameterization and input/output is inside /MEND_namelist.nml file and parameter setting for GPP simulation is inside FBEM_namelist.nml.
 ```
-python pipeline.py "some log information here
+python pipeline.py "some log information here"
 ```

 ## Introduction to file system